rikurauhala/fullstack/README.md

 If you got interested, start your own journey into modern full stack development [here](https://fullstackopen.com/en).

+> **Warning**
+> Do not use the code found in this repository in production.
+It is not maintained and contains outdated and possibly vulnerable dependencies.

 ## Progress

 |                   part |                                hours | exercises | status | certificate                                                                                                        |